 The smaller number.
-That’ll help you move your autofocus area quicker, and there’s still plenty of AF points with that smaller number.
-The higher number might work if you’re clamped down on a tripod and don’t want to move the camera, but that’s not what travel photographers do.
+That’ll help you move your autofocus area quicker, and there are still plenty of AF points with that smaller number.
+The higher number might work if you’re clamped down on a tripod and don’t want to move the camera, but that’s not what most travel photographers do.

 OFF.
 Turning this on is a colossal waste of battery.
-Your camera will try to focus all the time, not just when you tell it to.
+Your camera will always try to focus when the camera is on, not just when you’re pressing the button.